 i was walking on campus the other day and i took a peak in a chemistry class. every student, and there were a hundred or more in the lecture hall, was on a laptop typing. what does that feel like? all that clicking and the sea of facebook pages open while someone talks in vein at the front. you have the whole world right in front of you with the click of a mouse, there is no need to even look at the guy beside you.

-it isn't that i have a problem with technology, well not entirely anyway, but more about how it has changed the way we communicate. now a days you write, revise, and revise some more. you can craft the character you want to be. it used to be that if you liked a boy you would debate calling him for several nights in a row, and then when you finally got up the courage, your hand would be shaking, your words coming out would be awkward and forced. you would be embarrassed. you would know by the inflection of their voice whether they liked you (although you would talk yourself into believing they did anyway). you grew a little every time you did it, by finding the courage and living with the consequences. if you like someone now you send them a text message or an email, it is delightful and witty. it is the perfect you. if you are lucky they write back and pretend to be their perfect them, but you get no tone or context, you are left to interpret the story yourself. if they don't write you back then you pretend it never happened and put it out of your mind. the experience was empty and soon forgotten. there is no tangible moment to hang on to for later, it is just a few words on a screen. it seems like it would be disappointing, but then what do i know?
+it isn't that i have a problem with technology, well not entirely anyway, but more about how it has changed the way we communicate. now a days when you write you can revise, and then revise some more. you can create the character you want to be. it used to be that if you were young and you liked someone you would give them a hastily composed note, or debate calling them for several nights in a row. it wasn’t instant. if you finally did get up the courage to phone, or pass the note, your hand would be shaking, your words coming out would be awkward and forced. you would be embarrassed. you would know by the inflection of their voice whether they liked you or didn’t. you grew a little every time you did it, by finding the courage and living with the consequences. if you like someone now you are more likely to send them a carefully crafted text message, delightful and witty. the perfect you. if you are lucky they will text back and pretend to be their perfect them, but you get no tone or context. no emotion. no connection. no truth. you are left to interpret the story yourself. if they don't share you affection it doesn't matter. the whole experience is empty and easily forgotten. there is no tangible moment to hang on to for later, no experience, it is just a few words on a screen.

-1 comments:
+1 comment:

 Do you know how delighted I am to have you "back".
 Writing again.
 You should always do this.
 You should never stop.